Process

 The painting process

 For all these reasons I look forward to the challenge of every new painting.
-It wouldn’t be as thrilling if it were easy.
+It wouldn’t be thrilling if it were easy.

 The ceramics process